Gastroenterology nurse salary: what to expect in 2026

 5. Move to a hospital GI unit from an ASC.
 If you currently work in an outpatient ASC and are leaving $8,000–$15,000/year in differential income on the table, a hospital GI unit position may pay significantly more in total compensation even at the same base rate – particularly if the unit includes evenings or weekend coverage.

 6. Advance to GI NP.
 The most significant salary step in GI nursing is from RN to nurse practitioner.
-Gastroenterology NPs earn $117,000–$130,000 nationally, with top earners above $140,000 in high-wage states or academic centers.
+Gastroenterology NPs earn approximately $120,000–$155,000 nationally against an all-NP median of $132,300 (BLS OEWS, May 2025), with hepatology and liver transplant NPs at major centers reaching $175,000 or more.
 The path requires an MSN or DNP program (2–4 years) and NP certification.
 See our gastroenterology NP salary guide for the full picture.

 Frequently asked questions

 How much does a gastroenterology nurse make per year?
-The national median is approximately $85,000–$90,000 per year.
-The typical range runs from $75,000 for early-career nurses in lower-wage states to $115,000 or more for experienced, CGRN-certified nurses in California, Oregon, and Washington, or those working travel GI contracts.
+Expect roughly $90,000–$105,000 per year for a staff GI nurse, against a national all-RN median of $97,550 (BLS OEWS, May 2025).
+The typical range runs from about $80,000 for early-career nurses in lower-wage states to $135,000 or more for experienced, CGRN-certified nurses in California, Oregon, and Washington, or those working travel GI contracts.

 Does CGRN certification increase salary?
 Yes.
 CGRN typically adds $1–$3/hr in differential pay ($3,000–$7,000/year) at facilities that recognize it formally.
 The indirect impact – better travel contracts, charge nurse eligibility, preference at Magnet hospitals – is larger than the direct differential alone.
 See our how to become a gastroenterology nurse guide for full certification details.